-Albanian Institute receives the London Design Biennale 2016 Public Medal
+Albanian Institute has been awarded the London Design Biennale 2016 Public Medal

-LONDON, UK — We are thrilled to announce that Albanian Institute has been awarded the London Design Biennale 2016 Public Medal, for the exceptional design contribution to the 2016 theme, Utopia By Design.
+(LONDON, UNITED KINGDOM) — Albanian Institute has been awarded the London Design Biennale 2016 Public Medal, for the exceptional design contribution to the 2016 theme, Utopia By Design.

 On September 8th, a distinguished, international panel of 12 leading creative experts were responsible for selecting the winners of the London Design Biennale Medal 2016 (Lebanon) and the Utopia Medal (Russia).
 The Jury commended Mexico, Chile and Japan.
 The Jaguar Innovation Medal was awarded to Switzerland, and Albania was the national entry winner of the Public Medal.